pyamsoft/tetherfi/README.md

 Share your Android device's Internet connection with other devices without needing Root.

 TetherFi works by creating a Wi-Fi Direct legacy group and an HTTP proxy server.
-Devices can connect to the broadcasted WiFi network by locating the WiFi SSID displayed in the application and using the password.
+Devices can connect to the broadcasted WiFi network by locating the WiFi name displayed in the application and using the password.
 Once connected to the network, a device can connect to the Internet by setting it's proxy server settings to the server created by the TetherFi application at `192.168.49.1` port `8228`.